bigcommerce/dev-docs/docs/stencil-docs/page-builder/page-builder-widget-template.md

 ```

 ### Sections
 Sections are groups of related settings.
-Each section will have a title which the user can collapse.
+Each section will have a title that the user can collapse.
 Section labels are optional, but are not collapsible without a label.

-Settings are rendered in the order they are provided in the section.
+Settings render in the same order they are listed within a section.

 **Section schema example**
 ```json